 - the chairperson of the committee must have full membership in the UIC Graduate College (but does not necessarily need to be tenured)

-Students should note that any committee members who are not members of the UIC Graduate Faculty must have their CV included with the committee recommendation form.
+Students should note that any committee members who are not members of the UIC Graduate College Faculty must have their CV included with the committee recommendation form.

 The preliminary exam committee ideally will become the final dissertation defense committee, so students and their advisors should think ahead about an appropriate committee to judge the eventual dissertation.